evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 ## Drivetrain

 Nio ET7 has an all-wheel drive system supported by two motors.
 One on each axle.
+The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

 The  suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 88 mm.